1767 Assistant Director of Alumni Activities

 MAJOR ADMINISTRATOR Vice President for University Advancement

-The Assistant Director of Alumni Activities is responsible for assisting with the development and implementation of activities designed to create an informed and active base of support for Missouri State University by involving Missouri State University alumni with the University.
-The Assistant Director of Alumni Activities assists with planning Homecoming events for alumni, class reunions, special events and alumni chapter meetings for alumni around the nation.
-The Assistant Director of Alumni Activities serves as co-editor of the Class Notes section of Missouri State Magazine and Bear Bulletin (monthly electronic newsletter), works with the Homecoming Committee, prepares text for promotional material for alumni events, and coordinates the web page for alumni activities.
+The Assistant Director of Alumni Activities is responsible for the development and implementation of programs and events designed to inform and engage Missouri State University by involving Missouri State University alumni with the University.
+The Assistant Director of Alumni Activities recruits and collaborates with alumni volunteers in achieving Alumni Association goals.
+The Assistant Director of Alumni Activities assists with planning Homecoming events, reunions, and regional and affinity group activities for alumni nationwide.
+The Assistant Director of Alumni Activities serves as co-editor of the Class Notes section of Missouri State Magazine and prepares text for promotional material for alumni events.

 MINIMUM ACCEPTABLE QUALIFICATIONS